notBald/Avalonia86/Linux.md

 # Step 2.1 - Testing Avalonia 86

 Open a terminal in the folder where you put Avalonia 86.
-Start it with "./Avalonia86".
+Start it with: *./Avalonia86*

-If it does not start up, try typing the command "chmod +x Avalonia86" and try again.
+If it does not start up, try typing the command *chmod +x Avalonia86* and try again.

 # Step 2.2 - Creating a desktop shortcut